book

 Get Contract Symbols

 To subscribe to a Future contract, you need the contract Symbol.
-The preferred method to getting Future contract Symbol objects is to use the FutureChainProviderfuture_chain_provider.
-The GetFutureContractListget_future_contract_list method of FutureChainProviderfuture_chain_provider returns a list of Symbol objects for a given date and underlying Future, which you can then sort and filter to find the specific contract(s) you want to trade.
+The preferred method to getting Future contract Symbol objects is to use the futures_chain method.
+This method returns a FuturesChain object, which represent an entire chain of Option contracts for a single underlying security.
+You can even format the chain data into a DataFrame where each row in the DataFrame represents a single contract.
+With the chain, sort and filter the data to find the specific contract(s) you want to trade.

 Subscribe to Contracts

-The AddFutureContractadd_future_contract method creates a subscription for a single Future contract and adds it to your user-defined universe.
+The add_future_contract method creates a subscription for a single Future contract and adds it to your user-defined universe.
 To create a dynamic universe of Futures contracts, add an Future universe or an Future Universe Selection model.

 Warm Up Contract Prices

-If you subscribe to an Future contract with AddFutureContractadd_future_contract, you'll need to wait until the next Slice to receive data and trade the contract.
+If you subscribe to an Future contract with add_future_contract, you'll need to wait until the next Slice to receive data and trade the contract.
 To trade the contract in the same time step you subscribe to the contract, set the current price of the contract in a security initializer.

 seeder = FuncSecuritySeeder(self.get_last_known_prices)